360 Feedback and Coaching

 - The total time allowed for you to set up the system, invite your raters, and for you and them to complete the survey is six weeks.
 We strongly encourage you to set up your raters when you receive the initial invite, so that they have as long as possible to complete the survey.
 Our advice for raters may be useful for your colleagues and will help you get the most from their feedback.

 - Check on completion rates occasionally and encourage your raters to complete their survey before the deadline.

-- Initiate the process for your feedback by registering for a 90-min coaching appointment.
-Coaching for the two rounds of 360 in 2023 will take place July/August and September/October.
+- Register for your 90-min coaching appointment.
+Coaching for the two rounds of 360 in 2024 will take place July/August and September/October.